abogdanova/SwarmGE/README.md

 #Introduction
 ------------

-# TODO: Convert README.txt file to a markdown .md file for better formatting?

 Grammatical evolution (GE) is a population-based evolutionary algorithm, where a formal BNF-style grammar is used in the genotype to phenotype mapping process.